 While solving this problem is ultimately the authorities’ role, the best way to initiate change is to spread awareness.

 Top Stats on US Violent Crime Rate (Editor’s Pick)

-- A murder happens in the US every 32.5 minutes
+- In the United States, a murder happens every 32.5 minutes

 Recent Trends in US Violent Crime